 How to play Let It Be on Ukulele

-As you already know today we are going to learn how to play “Let It Be” on the ukulele and additionally in this post there will be a beginners version of the song for the players that are just starting.
+As you already know today we are going to learn how to play “Let It Be” on the ukulele additionally in this post there will be a beginner version of the song for the players that are just starting.

 Playing The Chords